-With regards to reporting the daughter’s income, parents may elect to report their child’s income when it only consists of interest, dividends, and capital gains and is less than $10,500.
-In this case the daughter has a part-time job, so in addition to the interest, dividends, and capital gains, she has earned income.
+Regarding reporting the daughter’s income, parents may notify their child’s income when it only consists of interest, dividends, and capital gains and is less than $10,500.
+In this case, the daughter has a part-time job, so she has earned income in addition to the interest, dividends, and capital gains.

-This earned income will disallow the parent from reporting the daughter’s income on the parent’s own tax return.
-Based on the fact pattern as presently known it appears the daughter will be obligated to file her own tax return asserting via check box that she is a dependent of the parent.
+This earned income will disallow the parent from reporting the daughter’s income on the parent’s tax return.
+Based on the fact pattern as presently known, it appears the daughter will be obligated to file her tax return asserting via check box that she is a dependent of the parent.

-Additionally depending on the amount of unearned income the daughter has, she may be subject to kiddie tax rules and may have to pay taxes at the parent’s marginal tax rate as a result.
+Additionally, depending on the amount of unearned income the daughter has, she may be subject to kiddie tax rules and may have to pay taxes at the parent’s marginal tax rate.

 Once it is determined a dependent must file a tax return, the next step is to determine if the dependent child is subject to kiddie tax rules.

-Under IRC §1(g)(2), kiddie tax rules apply when a child has unearned income of more than $2,300.
-This rule interestingly enough applies even if the child is not a dependent.
-The major point of kiddie tax is counteracting the shifting of income from higher income earning parents to lower income earning children.
-Effectively, kiddie tax imposes the parents’ marginal tax rate (if higher) on the child’s income and in essence, taxes the family as a whole unit instead of separate parts.
+Under IRC §1(g)(2), kiddie tax rules apply when a child has an unearned income of more than $2,300.
+This rule, interestingly enough, applies even if the child is not a dependent.
+The central point of kiddie tax is counteracting income shifting from higher income earning parents to lower income making children.
+Effectively, the kiddie tax imposes the parents’ marginal tax rate (if higher) on the child’s income and taxes the family as a whole unit instead of separate parts.

 Kiddie tax occurs most often in the following instances:

-- Children receive large inheritances or settlements resulting in high amounts of unearned income for them.
+- Children receive large inheritances or settlements, resulting in high unearned income.

 For purposes of kiddie tax, unearned income is NOT wages, salaries, and self-employment earnings.

-Unearned income includes, but is not limited to, the following types of income:
+Unearned income includes, but is not limited to, the following types of payment:

 - Ordinary dividends